petersenpeter/CellExplorer/docs/tutorials/optotagging-tutorial.md

 ---
 # Opto-tagging tutorial
 {: .no_toc}
-This tutorial will guide you through the process of tagging your cells by assigning groundTruthClassification-tags to your data in the Cell Explorer.
+This tutorial will guide you through the process of tagging your cells by assigning groundTruthClassification-tags to your data in the CellExplorer.
 If you have data that you are interested in sharing please contact us.
-You can push ground truth cells back the the Cell Explorer GitHub repository, or you can send your data by email to us, see instructions below.
+You can push ground truth cells back the the CellExplorer GitHub repository, or you can send your data by email to us, see instructions below.
 Cells assigned as ground truth will have a classification label in `cell_metrics.groundTruthClassification`.
 Opto-tagged/ground truth cells can be assigned to one or more groups.

 ## Table of contents
 {: .no_toc .text-delta }